Tooleybuc Bridge

 • When will work start?

-• Why can’t you build a temporary bridge to allow continued access across the river during this work?
+• Why can’t you build a temporary bridge to allow continued access across the river during future work?

 We acknowledge the community’s calls for a temporary bridge to limit construction impacts.
 Building a temporary bridge does not happen overnight and requires the same degree of planning and approvals as any other structure, including environmental, geotechnical and heritage.
 While this is an efficient way to minimise impacts on long-term projects, it can take more than a year to plan and several months to launch the bridge, adding millions of taxpayer dollars to the project cost.
 This type of bridge is not a quick solution.